156th Rifle Division: Defense of Crimea

 At the outset of the German invasion the 156th was part of 9th Rifle Corps, which also contained the 106th Rifle and 32nd Cavalry Divisions, for a strength of about 35,000 personnel, all under command of Lt.
 Gen. P. I. Batov.
 The Corps was tasked with defending the Crimea and preparing for amphibious operations elsewhere in the Black Sea.
 On August 20 the Corps was subordinated to 51st Army.
 Before the Axis forces arrived General Chernyaev left the division to take up duties in Separate Coastal Army and was replaced Col. Aleksandr Ivanovich Danilin on September 1.
 Chernyaev would be killed by artillery fire on June 22, 1942, in the Donbas.
 Danilin had been in command of the 85th Rifle Regiment, 29th Rifle Division, when he was arrested in July 1938 during the Great Purge.
 He remained under arrest until December 1939, and was reinstated in the Red Army in February 1940.
 Before taking command of the 156th he was serving as deputy commander of the 74th Rifle Division.

 51st Army, with a strength of some 95,000, was placed under command of Col. Gen. F. I. Kuznetsov, who began preparing a defense of the Isthmus of Perekop in mid-August with most of his assigned forces, apart from 9th Corps, still en route.
-Roughly 30,000 civilians were drafted into building defenses alongside the Red Army troops on the Perekop and the Chongar Peninsula.
+Roughly 30,000 civilians were drafted into building defenses alongside the Red Army troops on the Perekop and the Chonhar Peninsula.
 His deployment was badly affected by faulty intelligence from the STAVKA in General Staff Order No. 001033 of August 18 which stated in part:

 According to information from the English military mission, the Germans are preparing sea [amphibious] operations against the Crimea in the most immediate future, while concentrating amphibious assault transports in Bulgarian and Romanian ports.
 The amphibious assault operation will be supported by airborne forces...

 In fact, the Axis had no amphibious capability to speak of, and the German airborne force had been devastated on Crete in May, so it was odd that this information was given credence.
 It led Kuznetsov to deploy 40,000 troops to defend the coast against landings that were effectively impossible, while a further 25,000 were in the Crimean interior on anti-paratroop duty.
 Just 30,000 were left to defend the northern approaches, including Danilin's 7,000 at Perekop.